 The desire to lead is first on the list.
 If a leader is not interested in the position, that leader may self-sabotage or, worse, be absent from their duties.
 Furthermore, such a desire would speak volumes about their motivation to succeed.
 There must be a level of drive or want to be the university president, and that drive must be easily demonstrated.

 Any list regarding leadership is incomplete without “Vision.”
 Where are we going?
 What is it supposed to look like when we get there?
-Vision is an essential component of any leadership initiative, and this is especially true when considering the role of a university president.
+Vision is an essential component of any leadership initiative, especially when considering the role of a university president.

 Colleges and universities provide a robust service.
-Any potential president must have a thorough understanding of what that service is and how it is achieved.
+Any potential president must thoroughly understand what that service is and how it is achieved.
 Having technical knowledge of the operation would be imperative for a president to ensure that the various components are being efficiently run.
 Furthermore, this would ensure accountability and measurability.

-Essentially, effective communication is conveying the information or direction in clear and straightforward terms.
+Effective communication means conveying the information or direction in clear and straightforward terms.
 A great leader is interested in results.
 Attempts to talk over someone’s head are highly counterproductive, and a great leader understands this.
-There is little value in having a vision or specialized knowledge if they cannot be communicated to others effectively.
+There is little value in having a vision or specialized knowledge if it cannot be communicated to others effectively.

 A great leader collaborates with their teams.
 Collaboration is more than just building trust, keeping the team informed, and extending validation.
-Groups will often find issues, but those teams tend to have innovative solutions, as well.
-Collaboration allows for better evaluation of those issues, creative solutions, the inclusion of the group, and a more focused and refined action plan that can remain in-line with the vision set by the president.
+Groups will often find issues, but those teams also tend to have innovative solutions.
+Collaboration allows for better evaluation of those issues, creative solutions, the inclusion of the group, and a more focused and refined action plan that can remain in line with the vision set by the president.

 There is no point in collaborating with your team if you are not flexible regarding any potential solution.
 Flexibility is the willingness to change direction or compromise on an old way of doing things.
-A strong leader knows that they are not always going to have the best solutions and that they will need to rely on their people to find that best way.
+A strong leader knows they will not always have the best solutions and must rely on their people to find the best way.
 This also means that different ideas will often be presented, and a leader must be willing to alter course when a better approach is submitted or when changing times dictate.

 Sustainability requires abstract thought and constant pursuit.
 When one considers the vision of an institution, changing winds or obstacles cannot alter or deter the desired outcome.
 Granted, things change.
-However, when one considers sustainability from a strategic standpoint, such change (like technology) can often be integrated or navigated while keeping the institution moving toward the stated vision.
-Sustainability is critical when you consider how easy it would be to abandon or alter a vision due to hardship.
+However, when considering sustainability from a strategic standpoint, such change (like technology) can often be integrated or navigated while keeping the institution moving toward the stated vision.
+Sustainability is critical when considering how easy it would be to abandon or alter a vision due to hardship.
 A lack of sustainability could find an institution lost and without a solid direction.

 Sustainability requires persistence.
-The ability to remain steadfast in the pursuit of the stated vision in spite of any difficulty or opposition is vital.
-Things do get tricky from time to time, and a leader must anticipate this and forge ahead regardless.
-This does not mean that a leader cannot bend, compromise, or even collaborate.
+The ability to remain steadfast in pursuing the stated vision despite any difficulty or opposition is vital.
+Things get tricky sometimes, and a leader must anticipate this and forge ahead regardless.
+This does not mean a leader cannot bend, compromise, or collaborate.
 Quite the opposite is true.
 Persistence towards the vision would often require the team to help navigate the institution in the face of such adversity while the leader keeps everyone focused on the desired outcome.

-Real leaders are about “doing the right thing,” as opposed to doing things the right way.
+Real leaders are about “doing the right thing” instead of doing things the right way.
 This requires integrity.
 Integrity is essential.
 It sets the standard to follow; it builds trust and demonstrates honesty.
 People need to know that what they are being told is real and that when a leader says they are going to do something, they are going to follow through with it.
 Followers also need to know that their leader is not being held to a different standard than what that leader holds the team to.
-The group must believe that the leader will do the right thing for the organization and the team in spite of any hardships that might arise.
+The group must believe that the leader will do the right thing for the organization and the team despite any possible hardships.

 Leaders must make the call and take calculated risks.
-When the information has been compiled, and when the solutions have been considered, a leader must pull the trigger in the direction of the vision in spite of any fear.
-Doing so requires a strong belief in one’s abilities and their teams.
+When the information has been compiled, and the solutions have been considered, a leader must pull the trigger in the direction of the vision despite any fear.
+Doing so requires a strong belief in one’s abilities and team.
 A lack of confidence to move forward keeps the group and organization stagnant and ineffective.
 This can often result in a lack of innovation and growth.

 Having confidence helps increase the availability of courage.
-Taking risks and making a decision that could potentially end bad requires a considerable amount of courage.
-A leader must be able to break free of the fear that holds them back and take action on behalf of the organization in spite of any concern.
+Taking risks and making a decision that could potentially end badly requires a considerable amount of courage.
+A leader must be able to break free of the fear that holds them back and take action on the organization’s behalf despite any concerns.

 And finally, a leader must demonstrate sound judgment.
 A great leader doesn’t just make decisions without weighing the pros, cons, and consequences.
 Leaders must consider the organization, their teams, and the stakeholders before taking action.
 Of course, this is often where collaboration comes in handy for good leaders.
-A good leader will ensure that any potential consequences are addressed during the collaborative process.
-Good leaders will also ensure that everyone is aware of any consequences before making any decision.
+A good leader will address any potential consequences during the collaborative process.
+Good leaders will also ensure that everyone knows the consequences before making decisions.
 Such discussion would likely breed alternatives to lessen any negative result anyway.